This the first blog post I ever wrote.

-Sitting here… 11:27 pm Saturday night here (must remember to get one of those clock thingies for this!).
-I have just finished printing out 24 4×6′ layouts for my step mother-in-laws ‘brag book’.
+It’s 11:27 pm Saturday night and I have just finished printing out 24 4×6′ layouts for my step mother-in-laws ‘brag book’.
 It was her birthday on Wednesday and although we already contributed to her present this week has been total hell for her so I figured she could use a little something extra to make her smile.
-This mini layout is a favorite of mine from her book…. my two little miracles…. and we could use another miracle here about now too.

 My Father-in-law had a heart transplant almost two months ago now.
 He’d been unwell with a virus in his heart for longer than I’ve known him (so more than ten years) and the last few years he’s been really really ill.
 Two pacemakes and loads of drugs failed to do any good and it became clear this year that he was going downhill really fast.
 So his only option was to wait for a donor heart and have the transplant….